‘Teen Mom 2’ Star Briana DeJesus Calls Kailyn Lowry A ‘Crazy B***h’ On Twitter

 “Briana is getting surgery again.
 He doesn’t want that.
 He wants kids.
 She doesn’t want kids right now.
 Neither one of them are going to leave their families.
 Neither one of them are going to move for the other one.
 I’m not surprised in the slightest.
 Because Kail is always right.
 People have this crazy perception of me, that I’m this insane ex-wife and bitter baby mama, but really, I just know Javi so f–king well that I knew this was never going to work out.”

-DeJesus tweeted her response – “B***h u are a crazy ex wife/baby momma lol.”
+DeJesus tweeted her response.
+“B***h u are a crazy ex wife/baby momma lol.”

 Things haven’t been exactly great between Javi and Briana lately, especially since they found out that Lauren Comeau is pregnant with his child as reported by In Touch Weekly.
 Briana recently stated that Lauren is six months along in her pregnancy, and if that’s true, then he was seeing Lauren in January, while he and Briana were together.